The scenario

 Sandboxing as a compliance argument

-The security approval process required demonstrating that the tool could not exfiltrate data even if the model was prompted to try.
-The Landlock profile provided that demonstration concretely: the policy is inspectable, the enforcement is at the kernel level, and the restriction applies even to the model’s tool calls.
+A security approval process for an environment like this requires demonstrating that the tool cannot exfiltrate data even if the model is prompted to try.
+That is the argument this architecture is designed to make concretely: the policy is inspectable, the enforcement is at the kernel level, and the restriction applies to the model’s tool calls, not just to well-behaved code paths.

-The approving officer’s comment was that this was the first AI tool reviewed where the sandboxing was a property of the tool rather than a claim about the vendor.
+The pitch to an approving officer is that the sandboxing is a property of the tool, not a claim about the vendor.

 Operational details

 Models run on local GPU.
-Response latency is higher than cloud alternatives — typically 3-8 seconds per turn depending on model size and hardware.
-For the use case (code review, documentation, architecture questions), this is acceptable.
+Response latency is higher than cloud alternatives, typically 3-8 seconds per turn depending on model size and hardware.
+For the intended use (code review, documentation, architecture questions), that trade is acceptable.

 Memory persistence works identically to the cloud-connected configuration.
 Facts and conversation history accumulate in ~/.kx/projects/{project}/.